oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

     You should receive an error message.

-## Task 7: Allow a violation SQL statement and test it
+## Task 6: Allow a violation SQL statement and test it

-1. Return to the **SQL Firewall| Oracle Cloud Infrastructure** tab.
+1. Return to the **SQL Firewall | Oracle Cloud Infrastructure** tab.

 2. Under **Unique allowed SQL statements**, click **Add from violations**.

     The **Add from violations** page is displayed.

-3. Click **+ Add filter**, configure the following filter, and click **Apply**.
+3. To create a filter, click **+ Another filter**, set **SQL text Like HCM1**, and then click **Apply**.

-    **SQL text Like HCM1**

 4. Expand one of the violations, scroll down, and review the SQL.

-    Tip: You may need to scroll to the right to access the expander for the row.
+    Tip: You may need to scroll to the right to access the row expander.
 To scroll to the right, position your cursor over the table, and use the roller on your mouse.

+5. Locate the SQL statement that you want to allow in the SQL text value.
+You can find the SQL contained in the `FROM` clause.
+Here is an example of SQL text:

+    `
+SELECT * FROM (SELECT Q_.*,ROW_NUMBER () OVER (ORDER BY :"SYS_B_0") RN___ FROM (SELECT LAST_NAME,FIRST_NAME,EMPLOYEE_ID FROM HCM1.EMPLOYEES) Q_) WHERE RN___ BETWEEN :1 AND :2`

+    In the `FROM` clause, you find:

+    `SELECT LAST_NAME,FIRST_NAME,EMPLOYEE_ID FROM HCM1.EMPLOYEES`

-5. Select the checkbox for the violation, and then click **Add violations**.
+6. Select the checkbox for the violation, and then click **Add violations**.

     ![Add from violations page](images/add-from-violations.png "Add from violations page")

+    You are returned to the **Firewall policy details** page.

+7. Under **Unique allowed SQL statements**, notice that your selected SQL statement is now listed at the top.

-6. Return to **Database Actions**, and rerun the SQL statement.
+8. Return to **Database Actions**, and run your selected SQL statement to test that it will run without any error messages.
 For example:

     ```text
-    <copy>SELECT LOCATION_ID,CITY FROM HCM1.LOCATIONS
+    <copy>SELECT LAST_NAME,FIRST_NAME,EMPLOYEE_ID FROM HCM1.EMPLOYEES;
     </copy>
     ```
-    You should not receive an error message.
+    The query should retrieve data.